ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 ### Requirements on firewall rules

-Before installing the HCX on {{site.data.keyword.cloud_notm}} service, you must add a firewall rule to any existing firewalls to allow all outbound HTTPS traffic so that the HCX Manager virtual appliance (HCX Manager) can register itself.
+Before you install the HCX on {{site.data.keyword.cloud_notm}} service, you must add a firewall rule to any existing firewalls to allow all outbound HTTPS traffic so that the HCX Manager virtual appliance (HCX Manager) can register itself.
 After the HCX Manager installation is completed, you can remove the firewall rule.
 In addition, you must configure firewall rules to allow HCX to function properly.
 For more information, see *Appendix A - Port Access Requirements* in [HCX on {{site.data.keyword.cloud_notm}} Architecture](https://www.ibm.com/cloud/garage/files/HCX_Architecture_Design.pdf).

-## Considerations when removing HCX on IBM Cloud
+## Considerations when you remove HCX on IBM Cloud

 Review the following considerations before you remove the HCX on {{site.data.keyword.cloud_notm}} service:
 * Ensure that the interconnects and extended networks between the on-premises source site and the {{site.data.keyword.cloud_notm}} target sites are removed.
 To remove the interconnects and extended networks, use the HCX user interface in the on-premises VMware vSphere Web Client.
 * Ensure that the site pairings between the on-premises source site and the {{site.data.keyword.cloud_notm}} target sites are removed.
 To remove the site pairings, use the HCX user interface in the on-premises VMware vSphere Web Client.
 * The removal of HCX on {{site.data.keyword.cloud_notm}} is automated.
 The following procedures are completed for the successful removal of this service:
-   * The HCX license ordered for the cloud-side HCX Manager is deactivated.
+   * The HCX license that is ordered for the cloud-side HCX Manager is deactivated.
    * HCX Manager is deleted.
    * The vMotion IP addresses that were reserved for HCX are released.
    * If empty, the HCX-related resource pools are removed.